top of page

 This class is both reading and writing intensive.
 There is a 6-person limit in each cohort to foster maximum engagement of each participant’s writing experience and learning process with the readings.
 A 6-person limit also allows for each person to share weekly from their writing assignments.

-May I work with Dr. George in a 1:1 way with my writing apart from this specific class ?
+May I work with Dr. George in a 1:1 way with my writing apart from this specific training format ?

 Yes!
 Those 1:1 writing doula spots are offered at various times throughout the year for people who already have a writing practice but who need individual support navigating the psychological process, concept structures, and "in the weeds" details of a large project underway.

-I would like to take this course but the time/date it is being offered don't work for me.
+I would like to take this training but the time/date it is being offered don't work for me.
 Are there are options?

 If you are signing up with others (such as fellow clergy) and need another class time for the group, please contact me to arrange alternative class times.
 If you are signing up solo, you can join a waitlist for future class offerings.